opensearch-project/documentation-website/_security/configuration/tls.md

 `plugins.security.ssl.transport.keystore_type` | The type of the keystore file, either `JKS` or `PKCS12/PFX`.
 Optional.
 Default is `JKS`.
 `plugins.security.ssl.transport.keystore_filepath` | Path to the keystore file.
 Must be specified using a relative path under the `config` directory.
 Required.
 `plugins.security.ssl.transport.server.keystore_alias` | The alias name of the server key.
 Optional.
 Default is the first alias.
-`plugins.security.ssl.transport.client.keystore_alias` | The alias name for the client key.
+`plugins.security.ssl.transport.client.keystore_alias` | The alias name of the client key.
 Optional.
 Default is the first alias.
 `plugins.security.ssl.transport.server.keystore_keypassword` | The keystore password for the server.
 Default is `changeit`.
 `plugins.security.ssl.transport.client.keystore_keypassword` | The keystore password for the client.
 Default is `changeit`.
 `plugins.security.ssl.transport.server.truststore_alias` | The alias name of the server.
 Optional.
 Default is all certificates.